anirudhsrinivasaraghavan/scraper-rockauto/README.md

 Before running the scraper, you need to configure the config.py file to match your target specifications.
 Here is an example of the config.py file:

 ```
-If you want all parts of a particular attribute, leave it blank, for example leaving target_make blank would scrape all makes
+If you want all parts of a particular attribute, leave it blank, for example leaving target_make blank would scrape all car make
 ```